SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 ### Parsing JSON output the wrong way

-With the JSON output above, you might be tempted to parse the datacenter information as plain text, as the JSON appears naturally pretty-printed with properties and value pairs on separate lines.
+With the JSON output above, you might be tempted to parse the datacenter information as plain text, as the JSON appears naturally pretty-printed with property & value pairs on separate lines.
 Here's an example of that:

 ```
 $ btp --format json list accounts/available-region | grep displayName